Regenerative Organic Dry Bean Production in the Northeast

 1. Organic variety trial in two Northeastern environments

-Little evaluation of alternative market classes has taken place in the Northeast in recent decades, but data from nationwide cooperative dry bean nursery trials hosted in Geneva, NY indicate that alternative market classes can achieve comparable or higher yields than black and kidney types.
-These alternatives include navy, small red, pink, pinto, and great northern that are valued by consumers for distinct culinary characteristics and visual appeal.
-Most are recent releases from modern breeding efforts so have desirable yield, growth habit and disease resistance traits.
-Though less “improved”, some heirlooms may also perform well, especially in short season Northeastern environments, and for smaller growers will access to higher-value markets.
-Entries will be chosen based on feedback from many stakeholders to identify varieties with high market demand and value as well as superior agronomic performance.
-Replication of the trial in the southern tier of NY and northern VT will give us important data on variation in adaptation across a range of Northeastern environments, as most of the cultivars under evaluation will have been bred in other regions.
+Little evaluation of alternative market classes (beyond black and kidney) and specialty dry bean varieties has taken place in the Northeast in recent decades, but available data indicate that some varieties can perform well while offering a higher premium, as they are valued by consumers for distinct culinary characteristics and visual appeal.
+Some varieties resulting from modern breeding efforts have desirable yield, growth habit and disease resistance traits.
+Though less “improved”, some heirlooms may also perform well, especially in short season Northeastern environments, and for smaller growers with access to higher-value markets.
+Entries were be chosen based on feedback from many stakeholders and knowledge of available varieties.
+Replication of the trial in the southern tier of NY and northern VT gave us important data on variation in adaptation across a range of Northeastern environments, as most of the cultivars under evaluation were bred in other regions.

-Methods: A spatially balanced Random Complete Block Design design (RCBD) with four replicates at NY and VT research farms; single replicates of a subset on one farm in each state (using the mother-baby trial model).
-Varieties will be planted into tilled soil and cultivated using inter-row cultivation until flowering.
+Methods: A spatially balanced Random Complete Block Design design (RCBD) with four replicates at NY and VT research farms, across two seasons.
+In Year 1 (2022), all varieties were tested in both no-till and full tillage (with inter-row cultivation) systems.
+In Year 2 (2023), varieties were planted into tilled soil and cultivated using inter-row cultivation until flowering.

 Variety: Market Class: